 Triathlon England South East Junior Race Series

-The event will run under Permit from Triathlon England and will be in line with Triathlon England race rules and codes of practice.
+The event will run under Permit from Triathlon England and will be in line with British Triathlon race rules and codes of practice.

 Race instructions, Race Rules Poster & helpful hints for Novices